 So how long does cake mix last?
 Perhaps the better question is when it is the best time to use cake mix before the worry of the leavening agent expiring.
 It’s pretty simple:

-- Homemade cake mix has a much shorter shelf life, around seven days in the pantry and three months in the fridge.
+- The homemade cake mix has a much shorter shelf life, around seven days in the pantry and three months in the fridge.

 How to Store Cake Mix